palmersaccount/Pixelsorting/README.md

 cd Pixelsorting
 python3 pixelsort.py
 ```

-___
+There are presets included.
+However, if you wish to use any of the "past runs" with your own image, you can use a `preset ID`.
+The preset ID is created from the date/time when the image was created.
+For instance, an image created on `06/18/2019 at 11:38` has the ID of `061820191138`

+Most of the images created before 06/10/2019 do NOT have preset ID's.

+---

-##### Starting image MUST be provided in a direct URL.
+### Starting image MUST be provided in a direct URL.
 Interval functions, sorting functions, and arguments are parsed after the program runs.
 No arguments are parsed when the script is called from the command line.

-##### The output image is provided as a direct image link hosted on either imgur.com or put.re, depending on user choice.
+### The output image is provided as a direct image link hosted on put.re or saved locally if the user does not have internet.

-___
+---

 Tip: To replicate Kim Asendorf's original [processing script](https://github.com/kimasendorf/ASDFPixelSort), first sort vertically and then horizontally in `threshold` (default) mode:

 ```